I Tried The Wim Hof Method For 3 Months — This Is What Happened

 The Wim Hof Method (WHM) is touted as having many health benefits, including accelerating the healing process, reducing stress, improving sleep, normalizing hormones, improving sports performance, enhancing immunity, and more.

-Wim has worked with scientists to test his methods in controlled studies, and they've discovered some pretty incredible things: Namely, that humans have the ability to voluntarily activate their autonomic nervous system and actively influence their immune response and consciously control their stress and pain response using a regimen of breathwork, meditation, and cold therapy.
+Wim has worked with scientists to test his methods in controlled studies, and they've discovered some pretty incredible things: Namely, that humans have the ability to voluntarily activate their autonomic nervous system and actively influence their immune response and consciously control their stress and pain response8 using a regimen of breathwork, meditation, and cold therapy.
 Needless to say, I was intrigued.

 How I went about trying the Wim Hof Method.